hlpr98/web-scraper/README.md

 * Hence effectively until the `master` ([WebScraper.java](src/main/java/com/hlpr98/webscraper/WebScraper.java)) doesn't make a `join` call, no processing is done.
 Only a job graph would be created and kept.
 * Exception or failure in scraping of a particular URL **doesn't lead to failure of entire task**.
 The `exception` is captured at the URL level and shown at the end as a failure.

+## Testing
+* [TestContainer MockServer](https://java.testcontainers.org/modules/mockserver/) is used for mocking the URLs.
+* Tests are configured to run via [Github Actions](https://github.com/hlpr98/web-scraper/actions/workflows/build-and-test.yaml) as well.
+The report can found under the heading **Test run results**